selcukermaya/ParseAlternatives/README.md

 (*[discussion](https://github.com/relatedcode/ParseAlternatives/issues/108)*)

 - **[PushChamp](https://www.pushchamp.com)**
 PushChamp is a cross-platform communication solution, which powers developers and marketeers to engage with their users and track the message deliveribility real-time.
-Currently supported systems are mobile push notification(Android, iOS, Windows), browser push notification(Chrome, Firefox, Safari), Email and SMS.
+Currently supported platforms are mobile push notification(Android, iOS, Windows), browser push notification(Chrome, Firefox, Safari), Email and SMS.
+Some of our features are SMS fallback(in case of push fails), real-time analytics, user profiling and reusable templates.
 (*[discussion](https://github.com/relatedcode/ParseAlternatives/issues/269)*)

 - **[Pushwoosh](https://www.pushwoosh.com)**